How Nutrition Impacts Your Mood and Mental Health | Dr. Sarah Khan & Acheron Psychiatry

 The Acheron Nutraceutical Approach

+For those interested in bridging nutrition and mental health care, Acheron Psychiatry offers tailored nutraceutical support, including supplement-based plans.
 Using a comprehensive clinical intake, our team recommends personalized protocols based on your symptoms, lifestyle, and lab results.
 The goal: restore balance, optimize brain function, and improve emotional resilience.

 Why This Matters

 Your diet and nutrient intake directly affect the brain’s structure, neurochemistry, and even its ability to manage stress and inflammation.
 By combining nutritional therapy with evidence-based clinical treatments, such as Cognitive Remediation Therapy (CRT) and CRT-K (Ketamine-assisted CRT), we create opportunities for lasting improvement in mental clarity, mood, and cognitive performance.
+Chronic fatigue and brain fog often have overlapping physiological drivers, too — I map them out in how functional nutrition helps with adrenal fatigue.

 Moving Toward Whole-Person Healing

 True healing comes from addressing the full picture: mind, body, and brain.
 Through both therapy and nutrition, clients gain access to comprehensive, science-backed support that nurtures both emotional and cognitive well-being.
+Because so much of mood and cognition is rooted in the gut, my gut health functional nutrition work is often where this whole-person approach begins.

 If you’ve been struggling with fatigue, mood changes, or cognitive fog, nutritional evaluation and holistic support may offer the clarity and balance you’ve been seeking.